diegoqueres/todo-list-app/README.md

 A simple application to create Todo List to make _Getting Started tutorial_ of **docker labs**.

-Application in NodeJS e MySQL.
+Application in NodeJS and MySQL.

 ## Create and run containers